puppetlabs/design-system/CONTRIBUTING.md

 | ------------- |
 | <p align="center">Don't do this</p> |

+See more guidelines for contributors and maintainers in the [Principles, Patterns, and Guidelines](principles-patterns-guidelines.md) doc.

 ## Publishing

 New versions are currently released by maintainers using `npm run publish`.
 Please collaborate with the team to release a new version.
 (Note: This process will likely be replaced with automated releases on push to master.)